-Measure out from your first completed row the width of 5 planks on each side of room (do not include the tongue), and pop another chalk line.
-This chalk line will run parallel to the first chalk line.
+- Measure out from your first completed row the width of 2 planks on each side of room (do not include the tongue), and pop another chalk line.
+This chalk line will run parallel to the frst chalk line. - Rack out 2 rows of flooring starting about an inch beyond this new chalk line. - Your starting plank in each row must be cut square on the end.